ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_TRIGGER_UPDATE_COLUMNS\_

-SYS_TRIGGER_UPDATE_COLUMNS\_ contains information about columns that cause triggers to fire when updated.
+This meta table contains information about columns that cause triggers to fire when updated.

 | Column name | Type    | Description            |
 | ----------- | ------- | ---------------------- |